-Short Wave Ultraviolet Field Lamps For Minerals
+Best Short Wave Ultraviolet Field Lamps For Minerals

-Portable Short wave UV Lamps
+The Best Portable Short Wave UV Lamps

 One of the key tools for any serious mineral hobbyist to have is a portable shortwave UV light to use out in the field.
 When in comes to finding a good UV field lamp, there are several to choose from.
 All of which come with there own pros and cons.